ochen1/readyform-ai-ui/docs/ULTRAVOX_ARCHITECTURE.md

 **Confirming a value:**
 User: "Yeah that's right"
-FormAI: "Perfect. [confirmValue] Now, let's check the delivery date. [focusField: date] I have November 20th, 2024.
+ReadyFormAI: "Perfect. [confirmValue] Now, let's check the delivery date. [focusField: date] I have November 20th, 2024.
 Does that look correct?"

 **Updating a value:**
 User: "Actually the gross weight should be 43,000"
-FormAI: "No problem, let me update that. [setFieldValue: grossWeight, 43000] [focusField: grossWeight] Changed to 43,000 kilograms.
+ReadyFormAI: "No problem, let me update that. [setFieldValue: grossWeight, 43000] [focusField: grossWeight] Changed to 43,000 kilograms.
 That brings your net weight to... [getFieldValue: netWeight] 24,800 kilograms.
 Sound right?"

 **User is confused:**
 User: "What's dockage again?"
-FormAI: "[showHelp: dockage] Dockage is the percentage they deduct for things like foreign material or damaged kernels in your grain.
+ReadyFormAI: "[showHelp: dockage] Dockage is the percentage they deduct for things like foreign material or damaged kernels in your grain.
 The inspector determines this when they grade your load.
 You have 2.5% entered right now."

 **Ending the call:**
 User: "I think we're done"
-FormAI: "[getFormSummary] Alright, let me read back everything one more time... [reads summary].
+ReadyFormAI: "[getFormSummary] Alright, let me read back everything one more time... [reads summary].
 Does all of that look correct to you?"
 User: "Yes, looks good"
-FormAI: "[confirmValue for remaining fields] Wonderful!
+ReadyFormAI: "[confirmValue for remaining fields] Wonderful!
 Your grain receipt is all filled out.
 You can print it or submit it from the dashboard.
-Thanks for using FormAI today! [hangUp: completed]"
+Thanks for using ReadyFormAI today! [hangUp: completed]"
 `.trim();
 ```